ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Get Devices in bulk
 ~~~~~~~~~~~~~~~~~~~

-Method getDevices() can be used to retrieve all the registered devices in an organization from Internet of Things Foundation, each request can contain a maximum of 512KB.
+Method getAllDevices() can be used to retrieve all the registered devices in an organization from Internet of Things Foundation, each request can contain a maximum of 512KB.
 For example,

 .. code:: java

-    JsonObject response = apiClient.getDevices();
+    JsonObject response = apiClient.getAllDevices();

 The reponse will contain more paramters and application needs to retrieve the JSON element *results* from the response to get the array of devices returned.
 Other parameters in the response are required to make further call, for example, the *_bookmark* element can be used to page through results.
 Issue the first request without specifying a bookmark, then take the bookmark returned in the response and provide it on the request for the next page.
 Repeat until the end of the result set indicated by the absence of a bookmark.
 Each request must use exactly the same values for the other parameters, or the results are undefined.